ShubhamVerma-Developer/100XCodeDev/video-lecture-practice/Week 6/6.2 useEffect-useMemo-useCallback/README.md

 Making a pit stop is a side effect.

 ### Write a component that takes a todo id as an input and fetches the data from that todo from the given endpoint and then renders it.
 How would the dependency array change?

+## useMemo

+Before we start, lets understand what memorization means It's a mildly DSA concept It means remembering some output given an input and not computing it again.